 To Be Eligible for Funding, Applicants Must:

-- Provide services that align with the WEHF mission.
-Priority consideration is given to projects specifically designed to meet the unique needs of senior adults.
+Provide services that align with the WEHF mission.
+Priority consideration is given to projects specifically designed to meet the unique needs of adults age 60 and older.

 We Do Not Award Grants:

 To churches and religious organizations for projects that primarily benefit their own members; however, we may support church-based programs funded by multiple sources with broad community reach and support

 To disease-specific organizations seeking support for national research projects and programs